Agreement on the mutual recognition of conformity assessments: (MRAs)

 - Imposition of trade costs through tariffs and technical barriers to trade

-As markets integrate across borders, there is growing awareness of the potential of international regulatory co-operation (IRC) to help policy makers remove potential barriers that unduly impede international trade.
-This has led the European Commission to conclude Mutual Recognition Agreements (MRAs) with markets outside the European Union.
+With the cross-border integration of markets, there is growing awareness of the potential of international regulatory cooperation (IRC) to help policymakers remove potential barriers that unduly hinder international trade.
+This has prompted the European Commission to conclude Mutual Recognition Conformity Assessment Agreements (MRAs) with markets outside the European Union.

 MRAs are trade agreements designed to ensure consumer protection and compliance with local legislation: